reboot-dev/reboot-examples/README.md

 ## Run

-Start the example using the `rsm` CLI:
+To start an application, use the `rsm` CLI.
+The following command starts the `HelloWorld` example.

 <!--
 TODO: include this command in readme_test.sh.